dunn/modernphilosophy/modernphilosophy.markdown

 ***

-(@) Kant insists on the thinkability---though not on the actuality---of God, of the soul, and of causality through freedom.
+(@) _Kant insists on the thinkability---though not on the actuality---of God, of the soul, and of causality through freedom.
 Is he entitled to this?
-Think back to the limitations Kant imposed on the use of the Categories earlier in the _Prolegomena_.
+Think back to the limitations Kant imposed on the use of the Categories earlier in the_ Prolegomena.

 ## Solution of the General Problem of the _Prolegomena_: How is Metaphysics Possible as Science?